rlucioni/recipes/recipes/hario-switch.md

 ## Instructions

-1. Rinse filter.
-Pour out water and close switch.
+1. Warm brewer and rinse filter by filling with hot water and letting sit a few minutes.
+Drain.
 2. Add coffee, shake to settle.
 Add water, ensuring no dry pockets of coffee remain.
 Steep 2 minutes.
 3. Stir.
 Wait about 15 seconds.
 Open switch to drain.